N-Germek/snacks_crud_project/README.md

 The web application consists of a frontend written in HTML and Django.
 The backend was written in Python.

 This project is meant as a starting point of the snacks application to build on knowledge of Django and CRUD application.
+There is a template for a CustomUser that has been built in and the visuals for this application are being implemented by Tailwind CSS.

 ---